AshleyF/brief/sandbox/Language/Readme.md

     | [] -> () }
 ```

 Instead, now `interpret` is responsible for giving `Symbols` meaning; attempting to find them in the `Dictionary` or in the set of `Primitives` at interpretation-time.
-Notice that this means that `compiled` code can now be held and passed around even when the primitives are unknown.
+Notice that this means that `compiled` code can now be held and passed around even when the primitives are unknown (e.g. the Tesla actor's internal primitives).

 ```fsharp
 let rec interpret state debug stream =